Legit-Labs/legitify/README.md

 go run main.go analyze ...
 ```
 ## Requirements
-1. To get the most of legitify, you need to be an owner of at least one GitHub organization.
-Otherwise, you can still use the tool if you're an admin of at least one repository, in which case you'll be able to see only repository-related policies results.
+1. To get the most out of legitify, you need to be an owner of at least one GitHub organization.
+Otherwise, you can still use the tool if you're an admin of at least one repository inside an organization, in which case you'll be able to see only repository-related policies results.
 2. legitify requires a GitHub personal access token (PAT) to analyze your resources successfully, which can be either provided as an argument (`-t`) or as an environment variable (`$GITHUB_ENV`).
    The PAT needs the following scopes for full analysis:
   ```